Anubhav88s/project_portfolio/README.md

-this is the ibm X edunet final project personal portfolio using HTML , CSS , JS , GSAP
+This is the ibm X edunet final project personal portfolio using HTML , CSS , JS , GSAP